gratianlup/temp/docs/flame-graph-panel.md

 [![Profiling UI screenshot](img/flame-graph-expand2_947x456.png)](img/flame-graph-expand2_947x456.png){:target="_blank"}

 !!! note ""
     Notice how in the screenshot above the nodes starting with *ntoskrnl.exe!KiPageFault* use a different style to mark code executiong in kernel mode.
+The user mode and kernel mode call stacks are automatically combined.

 ##### Changing the root node

 It can be useful to view only a subregion of the Flame graph.
-By changing the root node, only nodes for functions starting with the new root are displayed and time percentages are computed relative to the new root at 100%.
+By changing the root node, only nodes for functions starting with the new root are displayed and execution time percentages are computed relative to the new root starting at 100%.

 To change the root node, from the right-click context menu, select *Set Function as Root* (alternatively, use the Alt+Double-click shortcut).
 After the switch, the toolbar displays the name of the current root node.
 Setting a new root node can be repeated in the new view.